 DOSAGE: 1 teaspoon of a 0.038% solution per 10 gallons every other day for 10-14 days.
 Or 1 drop of .50% solution per gallon every other day for 10- 14 days.
 25% water changes are recommended before each dose.

 Use half dose for scale-less and delicate fish such as Clown Loaches and Neon Tetras.
 Double dose for marine aquariums.

-The use of Triple Sulfa with Malachite Green also provides the benefit of increased secondary infection protection; especially Fungus (Saprolegnia) & Columnaris (both are common secondary infections to Ich).
+The use of Triple Sulfa or Nitrofurazone with Malachite Green also provides the benefit of increased secondary infection protection; especially Fungus (Saprolegnia) & Columnaris (both are common secondary infections to Ich).

 Note; Malachite green is more toxic at lower ph and low hardness, and is best used with a KH of 50 and GH of 100 ppm OR HIGHER.